12 July 2024

 Dutch Supreme Court: dynamic incorporation clause passes to new owner after transfer of undertaking

-The Supreme Court today issued a ruling that is important to the employment law and M&A practice in the Netherlands.
+On 12 July 2024, the Supreme Court issued a ruling that is important to the employment law and M&A practice in the Netherlands.
 The case concerns the question of whether a "dynamic incorporation clause" in an employment agreement passes automatically to the new owner after a transfer of undertaking (TUPE) within the meaning of article 7:662 Dutch Civil Code.
 A dynamic incorporation clause is a clause that provides that not only the collective bargaining agreement in force at the start of the employment but also later versions of that collective agreement, will apply to the employment agreement.
 We previously reported on the case in this article.

 In its 2017 Asklepios decision, the European Court of Justice ruled that such a dynamic clause passes to the new owner in the case of a transfer of undertaking, but only if national law provides sufficiently effective options for the transferee to amend the incorporation clause, either in consultation with the employee or unilaterally.
 Today, the Supreme Court ruled that Dutch law meets those requirements.
 It substantiated this decision by pointing to (a) the employee's option under Dutch employment law to include a unilateral amendment clause in the employment agreement (article 7:613 DCC) and (b) in the absence of such a clause, the employer's option to amend terms and conditions of employment on the basis of article 7:611 DCC (the obligation to act as a good employee/good employer).